The High-Frequency and Rare Events Barriers to Neural Closures of Atmospheric Dynamics

 Numerical integration of the L80 model reveals that the visit of the right lobe comes with $y_3(t)$ getting greater than some threshold value $y_b$, while the visit of the left lobe comes with $y_3(t)$ getting smaller than $y_a=-y_b.$ A close inspection of the solution in the HLF case reveals that the choice of $y_b=0.2$ constitutes a good one to identify the sojourn of the dynamics within one lobe from the other.
-This choice leads furthermore to an interval $(-y_b,y_b)$ that provides a good bound of the bursts of fast oscillations crossing the vertical line $y_3 = 0$ in the $(y_2,y_3)$-plane ("grey" zone).
+This choice leads furthermore to an interval $(-y_b,y_b)$ that provides a good bound of the bursts of fast oscillations crossing the vertical line $y_3 = 0$ in the $(y_2,y_3)$-plane (``gray" zone).